Business Plan 2025-2026

 As a charity the Trustees will endeavour to ensure that the Hall generates sufficient funds to meet maintenance and service objectives and does not operate at a deficit.
 Whenever appropriate the Trustees will seek funding from the Parish Council and other providers to meet specific objectives.

-The Trustees’ Annual Report for 2023-24 provides a summary of the key developments for the year.
+The Trustees’ Annual Report for 2024-25 provides a summary of the key developments for the year.

-Key Objectives for 2024-25
+Key Objectives for 2025-26

-This business plan covers the Financial Year 2024-25, and our key objectives are as follows:
+This business plan covers the Financial Year 2025-26, and our key objectives are as follows:

 • Ensure the Hall is available to users in a clean and safe state and that reported defects are remedied as quickly as possible.

 • We will continue to identify opportunities for increased sustainability; the re-wilding of the grassed areas adjacent to the carpark will contribute to this, at the same time reducing our maintenance costs by removing the need for lawnmowing by contractors.
 We will continue to develop the role of volunteers in managing our external spaces.
-We will replace our external storage (the garden sheds) with a larger and more secure facility and upgrade the side access footpath at the same time.

 • We will maintain a close liaison with the Parish Council over the planned development at Stock’s Farm and take appropriate steps to ensure that the Village Hall boundaries are protected, and that the development work does not impact on the Hall’s viability, security or sustainability.

-• We will continue to promote the work of the Trustees with the aim of attracting additional volunteers and build resilience within the team.
+• We will continue to promote the work of the Trustees with the aim of attracting additional volunteers and building resilience within the team.
 We greatly appreciate the time and energy expended by those volunteers engaged in the ‘Ground Force’ and we will encourage more individuals to offer their support by volunteering for garden work or maintenance projects at the hall.
-In addition, we remain supportive of the concept of the ‘Young Trustee’ and would welcome expressions of interest in this scheme from persons aged 17-24.
+We will explore additional volunteer and financial support from the local Private sector, particularly in the context of some of our maintenance projects.

-Date of Approval: 9 April 2024
+Date of Approval: 9 April 2025

-Date of Next Review: April 2025
+Date of Next Review: April 2026